Matt-Conrad/SingleViewMetrology/README.md

 At the time of the project, I believe the professor got his inspiration from the paper cited above, however the real inspiration seems to be of [this article](http://sklin93.github.io/svm.html).
 I found this article after compeleting the class and wasn't aware of this source during the project, so my code here is my own work.
 That article is better than what I have here, but is still nice to compare how close I was at the time.

 This project was broken into 2 parts.
 The first part was to create the box construction after manually providing the corners of the box in the image.
 The second part was to create a detector that would automatically calculate the locations of the corners so that one would have to manually find the corners of the box.
-This code so far is just the first part.
+This second part can be foudn in TestPerspective.m and

 A description of the files:
 * Perspective.m: The main function that goes through the transformations
 * CreateWRL.m: After the box faces are saved as separate images, this function formats a WRL file with the necessary formatting and data so that you can open it in a 3rd party viewer (like view3dscene)
 * CreateLineVector.m: Calculates the line vector between 2 points
 * input.bmp: The input image of a box
-* TestPerspective.m: Run code to test the Perspective.m function
+* TestPerspective.m: Run code to test the Perspective.m function and also is a script to calculate the corners using the Hough Tranform with manually tuned hyperparameters.
 * SampleOutput: Contains output.wrl which can be opened by a 3rd party viewer like the [view3Dscene](https://castle-engine.io/view3dscene.php) program.
 You must have uv.bmp, uw.bmp, and vw.bmp in the same folder.
 If you don't want to use a 3rd party viewer, I also added WRL_in_view3dscene.png to show you what it would look like.

-I'll add part 2 in a little.
+## Improvements
+* Make it so the corner locator is more robust and will take other box images
+* Automatically tune the Hough Transform hyperparameters so manual tuning is unnecessary.